panens/DVD_Rentals/README.md

 ## Project Structure

-*   `maellin` - This is the source code folder containing all application code and modules.
+*   `Nara` - This is the source code folder containing all application code and modules.
 *   `DAGs` - Directed Acyclic Graph describing the workflow.
 *   `README` - Markdown file describing the project
 *   `requirements.txt` - list of python libraries to install with `pip`